 Multi-cavity molds and optimized cooling systems shorten cycle times, increasing output per hour and lowering per-part costs.
 Process monitoring reduces scrap rates, while automation in part ejection and inspection supports consistent quality at scale.
 These improvements translate into shorter lead times and lower overall production expenses.

-Designing threads, living hinges, surface textures, or insert features directly into the mold removes the need for additional machining, printing, or assembly.
-This integration cuts post-molding costs and simplifies your supply chain.
+Integration features can cut post-molding costs and simplifies your supply chain.
+For example, designing threads, living hinges, surface textures, or insert features directly into the mold removes the need for additional machining, printing, or assembly.

 Overly tight tolerances, complex geometries, or frequent design changes increase mold precision requirements and rework risk.
 Early review against standard injection molding guidelines prevents these issues and protects your budget.